Ho2bes/holbertonschool-HBnB-evolution-part-1/README.md

 - [Tifenn Guérin](https://github.com/GuerinTifenn/)

 ---

 This project is developed as part of the Holberton School curriculum.
 For more information, please visit [Holberton School](https://www.holbertonschool.com).
+Thank you, Javier Valenzani.